dapatrough/localicious/README.md

-# localicious
+# Localicious!
-A Food App which helps in location based food search.
+A Food App which helps in location based food search and ordering.